kevindimayuga/social-network-api-kd/README.md

 ## Description

 The challenge is an Job-seeking coding assessment or take-home assignment (no starter code is provided, we will build this web application by scratch).
-The goal is to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
-I will be applying the skills I've learned in Javascript, Node.js and Object-oriented Programming (OOP).
+The goal is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+I used Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js and Mongoose packages, I used moment.js to format date timestamps.
+I also used Insomnia Core to test the API routes.

-The motivation behind this project is to create a web application from scratch.
-It will help me utilize the skills jest, inquirer, javascript and node.js.
+The motivation behind this project is to create an API for a social network using the mentioned packages, tools, and technologies.
+The purpose of this project is to build the backend of a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+The user story and acceptance criteria are as follows:

 ## Accessing the Repo or Webpage: